plenigo/plenigo.github.io/pages/custom_integration/paywall.md

 }
 ```

-### Use case Java
+### Use case

-Use case for implementing plenigo paywall.
+This is a complete example page where you only need to insert your data.

 ![Enable paywall](/assets/images/ci/demo_paywall.png)

 #### Server logic

+The first thing you have to do is configuring the [Java SDK](https://plenigo.github.io/sdks/java#configuration).
+After that you can implement the plenigo paywall.

 ```java
 @Controller